 Plug the connector from the Copperhead® ECU into the connector on the chassis wiring harness.
-Due to space constraints, installation is easiest by securing the ECU upside down to the pan with Velcro.
+Drill two 1⁄4" holes and relocate the two relays using the factory rivets.
+Tuck the ECU adaptor under the frame, and secure the ECU upside down to the pan with Velcro.
+It will mount in front of the factory ECU tabs, and they do not require removal.
 See Figure 2.